Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/3-tall-tales.md

 "No." Tyal stood up to clean up the mess.
 "It’s a really hard quality thing, finding people who meet the standards.
 Maybe that’s elitist of us?
 Yeah.
 But that’s the thing, we really *are* elite.
 You’ll learn just how much as you get into training."

-"That feels…"
+"That feels..."

 "Yeah."
 Tyal understood completely.
 "I know.
 The trick is to remember that what we do is in service to the Gao as a whole.
 The other Clans don’t always keep that first and foremost in their minds, but we *do.* We’ve gotta."

 "Why?"

-"Well…in that history?
+"Well... in that history?
 There’s a trick to it.
 We Stonebacks, we really *are* different.
 We were *never tamed* by the Females and that right there is the biggest and deepest secret between us.
-It’s why they let us get away with all the *shit* we do, like running around on fourpaw, saying and doing whatever’s on our minds, getting into playfights with all these puny little males looking to make a name for themselves…I mean, think about it.
+It’s why they let us get away with all the *shit* we do, like running around on fourpaw, saying and doing whatever’s on our minds, getting into playfights with all these puny little males looking to make a name for themselves...
+I mean, think about it.
 You’ve met Daar, right?
 He’s this big friendly goof who can say and do things *nobody* else can and that’s more or less true of all the Stoneback Brothers.
 Ever ask yourself why?"

 "No," said Fiin truthfully.
 "I really hadn’t."

 "It’s ‘cuz we’re the only living examples of what Gaoians *really are."* Tyal paused, chittering to himself.
 "Well, maybe that’s not fair to our silverfur friends.
 It’s probably better to say we’re ‘throwbacks’ from an earlier time.
 That’s a human idiom, by the way.
 Pretty obvious now that I’ve said it, huh?"

-"…Yeah.
+"...Yeah.
 Why?
 Why do they treat us special?"

 "Well, that’s ‘cuz that original Oath between Great Father Fyu and Great Mother Tiritya is still in force.
 We’re the Female’s sworn protectors ‘cuz they know that Gaoian males, we ain’t civilized at *all.* We’re violent killers at heart and we’re covetous, too.
 Why do you think they don’t like the old *love tales* very much?
 How would that play out when only one out of every six cubs born is female?"

 Fiin nodded slowly as he processed that.

 "That’s why our Rites are so utterly, ruthlessly hard and dangerous.
 It’s why I hadta be so rough on you.
-This kinda thing would…imagine if every male knew that, in the old days, we were one to one and we all *kept* a mate.
+This kinda thing would... imagine if every male knew that, in the old days, we were one to one and we all *kept* a mate.
 Would you wanna see a society like that?
 See us slide back to the old days?"

 "No," said Fiin emphatically.